It can be exciting to welcome new team members to your company. But if you’re doing it too often, you may have an employee retention issue.

 While a certain amount of employee turnover is expected, there are numerous reasons why employee retention is important.
 If your business has a high employee retention rate, your business will gain a reputation for being a great place to work.
-You can also focus on growing your business and developing your employees instead of finding and training replacement employees.
+You can also focus on growing your business and improving training and development instead of finding and replacing employees.

 In turn, this can help you attract top talent.
 Let’s discuss eight primary benefits of employee retention, including:

 - Improve morale and team cohesion

 1. Improved productivity

 On average, it can take a new employee a year or two to build relationships and productivity.
 Often, seasoned employees have to bring new employees up to speed, which takes them away from their usual productivity.
 And when employees have to cover for employees who quit or frequently train others, it can lead to:

 Considering all the costs of advertising for new employees, from interviewing and onboarding to training and development, it can be pretty expensive, especially when you have to do it frequently.